 The main safety outcome we seek to avoid is neonatal sepsis, which is also the primary outcome that GBS testing aims to reduce.
-Cases of neonatal sepsis will be collected regularly from routine data sources and a neonatal adjudication panel will confirm the diagnosis in a sample of cases.
+Cases of neonatal sepsis will be collected regularly from routine data sources and a neonatal adjudication panel will confirm the diagnosis in a sample of cases, outlined in section 6.2.1.